Zoroastrianism and Islam: An Evaluation on Similarities

 DESCRIPTION OF THE CREATOR

 The meaning of Ahura Mazda is translated as “Lord who knows everything”.
 (Sarıkçıoğlu, 58.)
-Six archangels are depicted next to Ahura Mazda.
+Six archangels are depicted before Ahura Mazda.
 These are also considered as his attributes such as good mind, justice, divine will, humility, perfection and immortality.

 Describing Ahura Mazda in Yasna 44/36, Zoroaster says:

-With the part that Zoroaster tells here, Hz.
-There is a similarity between how Abraham reached God.
-While Zoroaster is trying to bring people to God through questioning, Prophet Abraham tells his people how he reached God by questioning himself:
+With the part that Zoroaster tells here, There is a similarity between how Abraham reached God.
+While Zoroaster is trying to bring people to believe in God through questioning, Prophet Abraham tells his people how he reached God by questioning himself:

-“This is how we showed Abraham the dominion in the heavens and the earth, so that he would be one of those who attained certain knowledge.
+“We also showed Abraham the wonders of the heavens and the earth, so he would be sure in faith.”

-When he saw the moon rising, he said, “Here is my Lord!” said.
-When the moon set, he said, “If my Lord does not show me the right path, I will certainly be among the astray.”
+Then when he saw the moon rising, he said, “This one is my Lord!”
+But when it disappeared, he said, “If my Lord does not guide me, I will certainly be one of the misguided people.

 HOLY BOOK

-The Avesta and the Qur’an show similarities in terms of the language of address.
+The Avesta and the Qur’an have similarities in terms of the language of address.
 There are similarities in terms of the form of oratory, language of advice and content.

 REVELATION

 After that, he kept in touch with this angel until the end of his life and learned what he taught.
-He received the orders of the Zoroastrian religion by revelation directly from Ahura Mazda and tries to spread the teaching of his Lord to choose the good first.
+He received the orders of the Zoroastrian religion by revelation directly from Ahura Mazda and tries to spread the teachings of his Lord.

 When we evaluate it in terms of similarity, miracles have taken place in the Prophet Muhammad since his birth.
-In his later years, he went to Hira Mountain with a mountain figure in order to be in permanent seclusion and experienced spiritual changes.
-Finally, when he was 40 years old, Gabriel, the angel who brought the news, appeared to him and sent him the first command “read”.
-Although he could not make sense of it at first, when he went to Hira Mountain, which experienced a great depression, and met Gabriel again, his prophethood was conveyed to him.
+In his later years, he went to Hira Mountain in order to be in permanent seclusion and experienced spiritual changes.
+Finally, when he was 40 years old, Gabriel appeared to him and deliver him the first command “read”.
+Although he could not make sense of it at first, his prophethood was conveyed to him.
 Since then, he has constantly received revelations and conveyed God’s teaching to people.

 DEVIL

-The concept of devil is important in Zoroastrianism.
-There is a struggle with Ehrimend until the end of the world.
+The concept of devil is major in Zoroastrianism.
+There will be a struggle with Ehrimend until the end of the world.
 Ehrimend rejects Ahura Mazda’s grace.
 He is the representative of evil and darkness.
 Humans have free will to choose between these two situations.

-In the Qur’an, Satan was expelled when he was the closest angel to Allah.
+In the Qur’an, Satan was expelled even though he was the closest angel to Allah.
 It leads people astray and encourages them to evil, immorality, crime and sin.
-They deceived Adam and Eve of their own free will and were expelled from heaven and brought down to earth.
+Satan deceived Adam and Eve of their own free will and Adam and Eve also were expelled from heaven and settled on earth.
 Satan has been given time until the Day of Judgment, and he will do everything to divert people from Allah’s path.

 HEREAFTER